MrOlm/inStrain/docs/example_output.rst

   :width: 800px
   :align: center

+Bar plots showing how many reads got filtered out during filtering.
+All percentages are based on the number of paired reads; for an idea of how many reads were filtered out for being non-paired, compare the top bar and the second to top bar.

 7) Scaffold inspection plot (large)
 ++++++++++++

 .. figure:: images/ExampleIS_plots/ScaffoldInspection_plot.png
   :width: 800px
   :align: center

+This is an elongated version of the genome-wide microdiversity metrics that is long enough for you to read scaffold names on the y-axis

 8) Linkage with SNP type (GENES REQUIRED)
 ++++++++++++